The-OpenROAD-Project/OpenROAD/docs/contrib/CodingPractices.md

 ### Practice #1

-Don't comment out code. `git` provides a complete history of the code if you want to look backwards.
+Don't comment out code, instead remove it.
+`git` provides a complete history of the code if you want to look backwards.
 Huge chunks of commented-out code make it difficult to read.